 If you can answer that question and do it in such a way that it fulfills your desires and needs, then I’d say you can take on any challenge.

 The idea of a raw vegan challenge sounded thrilling.
 The vegan journey of the past 9 months has been phenomenal for my body and my mood and spirits.
 It is not the only reason I feel so good but it has attributed to it a great deal.
 Taking things up an ante is always exciting and I was getting tired of hearing all the buzz about an all-raw-food diet without knowing first hand what it is all about.
-Besides, with all the buzz I myself generated, our LinkedIn group had quite the little following and I was grateful to have company on this ride.

 The Actual Experience of Eating Raw Vegan for 17 Days